Ubspy/Robotics-Tutorial/readme.md

 # Basic Java
 ## Intro
 The first set of topics we're going to cover is the basics of the Java programming language.
 As of my time leaving, there are three official supported languages: Java, C++, and Labview.
 I chose to have the language for our team be Java, this is for several reasons.
 This is not because I specifically like Java over the other two, but for learning it's the best decision to start off with.
 C++, while being very similar to Java, is much more complicated.
-C++ requires you to work a lot more in depth, which can have many benefits, but it also requires a lot more code for the same actions, as well as understanding that is frankly a lot to learn before the build season.
+C++ requires you to work a lot more in depth, which can have many benefits, but it also requires a lot more code for the same actions, and with the limited time avalible to learn before the build season, that's not something I want to mess with.
 I also chose not to use Labview because simply it's not a real coding language.
 Learning Java can help you if you wish to further pursue programming, like creating a Minecraft mod, a website, or pursue a computer science degree.
 While Labview is used in the field, it's for specific products made by National Instruments and is much more limited.
 Furthermore, learning Java will teach you coding, Labview will teach you Labview, especially when it will come to vision coding I believe learning how a program works on a fundamental level is much more important.

 ## Getting started with an IDE
 Before we jump into coding we need to have the software.